venanzio/AoC/2025/README.md

 ## Day 5: Cafeteria

-**Part 1**: for every food ID, check if it is within any of the range.
+**Part 1**: for every food ID, check if it is within any of the ranges.

 **Part 2**: first fuse overlapping ranges together, then add up their sizes.